Mrucznik/wonsz/README.md

   must remember to add proper code when adding a new field to the configuration, so every way of loading the config field is properly handled.

 > So I use this library, and then you just **create 1 config struct** without any tags, initialize it,
-> and you have **all 3 ways of configuring you app** (by configuration file, by environment variables and by command flags) out of the box and in one place.
+> and you have **all 3 ways of configuring your app** (by the configuration file, by environment variables, and by command flags) out of the box and in one place.
 > And I have all the above problems resolved!

 - Awessssome!